The quest to set up a new single line kite genre

 A six-meter head Octopus would probably be stable without cross-links and hold the tentacles flat, which also improves visuals.

 Unfortunately, links are a menace (snagging on everything) to other kites, trees, fences, people, and especially children.

 This makes single-skin Octopuses unsuitable for most public flying, which is very bloody annoying, seeing as they fly so well and look great.

 I Don't Understand at All...

-Even more surprisingly, the same head with a Serpent style tail or unlinked Octopus tentacles is volatile unstable in smaller sizes.
+Even more surprising, the same head with a Serpent-style tail or unlinked Octopus tentacles is volatile and unstable in smaller sizes.

 If there's one lesson every kite flier learns early on, it's that adding more tail reduces volatile instability.

 That tails can cause volatile instability is outside any previous experience I can remember.

 It seems to have something to do with how the tail is attached.
 Full-width attachment causes instability; single-point attachment doesn't.